Buzz and Boomer

 Buzz and Boomer are the official mascots of the Winnipeg Blue Bombers.

-2 large blue-coloured birds, Buzz and Boomer made their debut in 1984 at Winnipeg Stadium.
-Upon their inception, they quickly became fan favorites.
+Two large blue-coloured birds, Buzz and Boomer made their debut in 1984 at Winnipeg Stadium.
 The two birds are now found at Princess Auto Stadium, the Winnipeg Blue Bombers new home stadium.
-During the offseason, they usually appear at various events on behalf of, or hosted by, the Blue Bombers organization.
+During the off-season, they usually appear at various events on behalf of, or hosted by, the Blue Bombers organization.